LiorSinai/liorsinai.github.io/_posts/2021-11-28-quaternion-2-2d.md

 This is indeed the same vector rotated 90&deg;.

 What if we multiply it by a vector with both a real and an imaginary part?
-We will assume the normal rules of algebraic associativity apply:

 $$ (0.5 + i)(2+2i) = 0.5(2 + 2i) + i(2+2i) = -1 + 3i$$

 <figure class="post-figure">
 <img class="img-40"
     src="/assets/posts/quaternions/complex_plane_3.png"
-	alt="the complex plane"
+	alt="the complex plane with vector -1 + 3i"
 	>
 <figcaption></figcaption>
 </figure>